 New Advent Catholic Encyclopedia: St. Finbarr

-Visitors information on Cille Bharra may be found on the Isle of Barra Community Website.
-General tourist information on the Isle of Barra may be found on the Visit Hebrides website.
+Visitors information on Cille Bharra may be found on the Isle of Barra website.
+General tourist information on the Isle of Barra may be found on the Outer Hebrides website.

 Additional Photos of Cille Bharra